apache/paimon/docs/content/engines/overview.md

 # Overview

-Paimon not only supports Flink SQL writes and queries natively, but also provides queries from other popular engines, such as Apache Spark and Apache Hive.

 ## Compatibility Matrix

 |                                     Engine                                      |    Version    | Batch Read | Batch Write | Create Table | Alter Table | Streaming Write | Streaming Read | Batch Overwrite |